‘We all thought that he would be the one’

 One of those things was returning punts, which Dickey did with speed that Humphrey compared with that of return great Billy “White Shoes” Johnson.
 Dickey ran “like a mad deer,” his cousin Rasheed says.

 The Raiders saw it.
 Everyone did.
-But as a potential quarterback, Dickey’s versatility and athleticism, which today is viewed as a necessity, was likely considered a detriment.
+But as a potential quarterback, Dickey’s versatility and athleticism, which today are viewed as necessities, were probably considered detriments.

 “They were going to force him to [play another position].
 And he was going to show them that they couldn’t,” says Humphrey, the former Atlanta Falcons and Philadelphia Eagles great.
 “They didn’t want no Black quarterback.
 All they wanted was the White boy.”